Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-How Compressors Run To Generate Air
+How Compressors Run to Generate Air

 A quick review of how compressors work (also covered in detail on a page on this site) is that they have an air tank into which air is pumped.
-When the tank pressure reaches the cut out setting of the pressure switch, the pump stops, and nothing else happens until you begin to use the compressed air that’s stored in the compressor tank.
+When the tank pressure reaches the cut-out setting of the pressure switch, the pump stops, and nothing else happens until you begin to use the compressed air that’s stored in the compressor tank.

 As you use air, the tank air pressure drops.
-When the tank pressure drops to the pressure switch cut in level, the pump will start, and add more air to the tank until the tank reaches the cut out pressure setting, and the pump stops.
+When the tank pressure drops to the pressure switch cut-in level, the pump will start, and add more air to the tank until the tank reaches the cut-out pressure setting, and the pump stops.

 However, if your air tool has a greater demand for compressed air than the compressor can deliver you will use air in the tool at a greater rate than the compressor can supply it, and even though the compressor is running, since it cannot keep up with the demand of the air tool, the tank pressure will keep dropping until there is not enough compressed air to run the air tool.

-The tee is set up as: one leg of that tee is the supply from the primary air compressor, one leg of this tee is the supply from the secondary air compressor, and the last leg is where you install the air line to your air tools.
+The tee is set up as: one leg of that tee is the supply from the primary air compressor, one leg of this tee is the supply from the secondary air compressor, and the last leg is where you install the airline to your air tools.

 If both air compressor tanks are full of compressed air when you start using your air tool, compressed air will be drawn from both tanks… at least, in theory.
 The reality is, compressed air always flows through the easiest path from high pressure to low.

-By installing a check valve in the line between the secondary air compressor and the tee of the primary compressor, this will prevent air from the main tank and compressor from flowing back into the secondary tank and, if the secondary compressor is not running, air could be lost from that compressors unloader valve.
+By installing a check valve in the line between the secondary air compressor and the tee of the primary compressor.
+This will prevent air from the main tank and compressor from flowing back into the secondary tank and, if the secondary compressor is not running, air could be lost from that compressor’s unloader valve.

 Once the pressure in the hose to the air tool drops due to air use and the primary compressor tank no longer keeps up, air will be drawn from the secondary tank as well, helping maintain the flow and pressure to the air tool.

-If the regulator(s) are removed at the compressor, a regulator should be installed at the point of use the joined supply so that the air tool can be operated at its best efficiency and minimum air use.
+If the regulator(s) are removed at the compressor, a regulator should be installed at the point of using the joined supply so that the air tool can be operated at its best efficiency and minimum air use.

-However, when the secondary air is flowing, once again, air from that secondary tank could flow back towards the tank of the primary air compressor rather than down the line to the air tool, as air will always flow the path of least resistance.
+As just touched on, check valves are an important component to consider attaching when connecting two compressors for more CFM.
+When the secondary air is flowing, once again, air from that second tank could flow back towards the tank of the primary air compressor rather than down the line to the air tool, as air will always flow the path of least resistance.

 The image above is of a simple, in-line, check valve for compressed air.
 It’s also known as a non-passing valve.
 If you Google air check valve you will find many sources with a variety of attachment options.

-Setting up the two compressors to feed one line will enable work to be performed more successfully with a high-demand air tool but, if the air tool exceeds the capacity of the two air compressors, then it would be time to consider a larger compressor for increased air flow if that tool is to be used a great deal.
+Setting up the two compressors to feed one line will enable work to be performed more successfully with a high-demand air tool but, if the air tool exceeds the capacity of the two air compressors, then it would be time to consider a larger compressor for increased airflow if that tool is to be used a great deal.